• Skip to primary navigation

 Instructions

-• Place Oreos and cream cheese in a food processor with the blade attachment and process until completely crushed and starting to ball up.
+• Process cookies: Place Oreos and cream cheese in a food processor with the blade attachment and process until completely crushed and starting to ball up.

-• Melt 8 oz of chocolate according to package instructions.
-Coat the Oreo truffles with chocolate (see IMPORTANT notes and instructions in the post above to keep them from falling apart!!) and place back on the lined baking sheet.
+• Coat with chocolate: Melt 8 oz of chocolate according to package instructions.
+Coat the Oreo truffles with chocolate (see IMPORTANT tips and instructions in the notes below to keep them from falling apart!!) and place back on the lined baking sheet.

-• If wanting to coat twice, place them in the freezer until firm and then repeat the coating process.
+• Optional double coat/decorate: If wanting to coat twice, place them in the freezer until firm and then repeat the coating process.
 To decorate with white chocolate, make sure the dark chocolate coating is completely firm first.

 Nutrition